 Comb through your credit card and bank statements and find unused services you can cancel.
 Remember, it doesn't have to be forever.
 You can set it up again later after you reach your goal.

 Find challenges to help you save money.

-Sell stuff in your home that you are not using and that people want.
+Sell stuff in your home that is unused and people want.

 Use reward cards, online coupons, and app coupons to save you money.

-Organize your pantry and plan your meals will help you save on groceries each week.
+Organizing your pantry and planning your meals will help you save on groceries each week.

 We forget what we have when we can't see it.
 So make sure your pantry is organized with all the like items together.
 This task will help you quickly figure out what you need and not buy duplicates unnecessarily.
 Feel free to visit my organizing your pantry posts to help you when you take on this task.